Bashamega/ai-helper-tools/contributing.md

 # Contributing to ai-helper-tools

-Thank you for considering contributing to ai-helper-tools!
+Thank you for considering contributing to Gemini tools!
 We welcome contributions from everyone.
 Here’s a guide to help you get started.

 ## Table of Contents